Rita Wilson

-Rita Wilson (born Margarita Ibrahimoff; October 26, 1956) is an American actress, singer, and producer.
+Margarita Wilson Hanks (born Margarita Ibrahimoff; October 26, 1956) is an American actress, singer, and producer.
 Her film appearances include Volunteers (1985), Sleepless in Seattle (1993), Now and Then (1995), That Thing You Do!
 (1996), Jingle All the Way (1996), The Story of Us (1999), Runaway Bride (1999), It's Complicated (2009), and Larry Crowne (2011), and she appeared in the television series The Good Wife and Girls.
-Wilson has performed on Broadway and produced several films, including My Big Fat Greek Wedding (2002).
+Wilson has also performed on Broadway and produced several films, including My Big Fat Greek Wedding (2002).
 As a singer-songwriter, Wilson has released the albums AM/FM, Rita Wilson, Bigger Picture, and Halfway to Home.
 In March 2019, she received a star on the Hollywood Walk of Fame.

 Early life

-Rita Wilson was born Margarita Ibrahimoff in Los Angeles where she grew up.
+Rita Wilson was born Margarita Ibrahimoff on October 26, 1956 in Los Angeles.
 Her mother, Dorothea Tzigkou (Δωροθέα Τζίγκου), was Greek, raised in Sotirë near Dropull i Sipërm in Albania, close to the border with Greece.
 Her father, Hassan Halilov Ibrahimoff (Хасан Халилов Ибрахимов; 1920–2009), was a Bulgarian Muslim (Pomak) born in Oraio (Breshtene), Greece, close to the border with Bulgaria.
 Her father's family moved to Bulgaria when he was a child.
 He moved from Bulgaria to the US in 1949.
 He converted from Islam to Orthodox Christianity upon his marriage and changed his name to Allan Wilson in 1960, choosing his name after a local street.
-The family lived in Los Angeles, where Wilson's father worked as a bartender.
+The family lived in Los Angeles, where Rita Wilson's father worked as a bartender.
 Wilson was raised in the Greek Orthodox faith.
 In addition to Bulgarian, her father could speak "Russian, Turkish, Polish, Greek, a little bit of Italian, a little bit of French" according to Wilson's husband Tom Hanks, who said he modeled his portrayal of the character Viktor Navorski in the film The Terminal on his father-in-law.